uhppoted/uhppoted-httpd/README.md

 ### `uhppoted.conf`

-`uhppoted.conf` is the communal configuration file shared by all the `uhppoted` project modules and is (or will eventually be) documented in [uhppoted](https://github.com/uhppoted/uhppoted). `uhppoted-httpd` requires:
+`uhppoted.conf` is the communal configuration file shared by all the `uhppoted` project modules and is (or will eventually be) documented in [uhppoted](https://github.com/uhppoted/uhppoted).
-- the _HTTPD_ section to define the configuration for the HTTP server
-- the _devices_ section to resolve non-local controller IP addresses and door to controller door identities.

 The `daemonize` command will create a `uhppoted.conf` file if one does not exist, or update the existing file with the default configuration.

+`uhppoted-httpd` requires the _HTTPD_ section to define the configuration for the HTTP server.
+See [uhppoted.conf::HTTPD](https://github.com/uhppoted/uhppoted-httpd/blob/master/documentation/uhppoted.conf.md)

 ### HTML files